The Scene Language: Representing Scenes with

 [arXiv] [Code]

 We introduce the Scene Language, a visual scene representation that concisely and precisely describes the structure, semantics, and identity of visual scenes.
 It represents a scene with three key components: a program that specifies the hierarchical and relational structure of entities in the scene, words in natural language that summarize the semantic class of each entity, and embeddings that capture the visual identity of each entity.
 This representation can be inferred from pre-trained language models via a training-free inference technique, given text or image inputs.
 The resulting scene can be rendered into images using traditional, neural, or hybrid graphics renderers.
-Together, this forms a robust, automated system for high-quality 3D and 4D scene generation.
+Together, this forms an automated system for high-quality 3D and 4D scene generation.
 Compared with existing representations like scene graphs, our proposed Scene Language generates complex scenes with higher fidelity, while explicitly modeling the scene structures to enable precise control and editing.

 In the representation, a program declares a set of functions.
 Each function defines a semantic class of parts or objects, with natural language words as the class name, by defining a mapping from neural embeddings capturing geometry and appearance details to class instances.
 The function body explicitly describes the computation process of how simpler semantic components are spatially transformed and composed into complex scenes.